chautnguyen4392/yacrig/doc/YAC_CUDA_MINING.md

 This document is the single user-facing reference for mining [Yacoin](https://github.com/yacoin/yacoin) (YAC) on an NVIDIA GPU with YACRig.
 It covers building the miner and its CUDA plugin, connecting to a `yacoind` instance, tuning the NVIDIA GPU for your hardware, and interpreting the output.

 The title says "CUDA" rather than "GPU" deliberately: this path uses the NVIDIA CUDA toolchain only.
-AMD GPU support (OpenCL) is planned for a later milestone and will get its own document.
+AMD GPUs use the separate OpenCL path, documented in [`YAC_OPENCL_MINING.md`](./YAC_OPENCL_MINING.md).

 For mining on a CPU instead, see [`YAC_CPU_MINING.md`](./YAC_CPU_MINING.md).
 The daemon-connection, log-reading, and interactive-command material is shared between the two, so this document cross-references the CPU guide for those parts and focuses on what is specific to NVIDIA GPUs.